danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 end
 ```

 The payment failure emails are routed based on two factors: the attempt number (1, 2, or 3) and the user's billing period.
-Keep this routing logic in mind — it becomes important later.

-But how do you test that this actually works end-to-end?

 ## How to Test?